wistia/wistia-open-docs/_posts/2012-07-03-player-api.md

 ### Set the background of your video to transparent

 If you are embedding a Wistia video on a website with a white background, the natural black background of the Wistia player can look a little out of place.
-Instead, using a <span class='code'>wmode=transparent</span> string parameter, the background of the player loading can be set to transparent.
+Instead, using a `wmode=transparent` string parameter, the background of the player loading can be set to transparent.

 So a finished iframe embed code would look something like this: